Dan Wheldon: 2002–2004

-After his objective of obtaining a seat in Championship Auto Racing Teams (later Champ Car World Series) went unfulfilled, he began his association with the rival Indy Racing League (IRL) by joining Panther Racing as its test driver in June 2002.
+After his objective of obtaining a seat in Championship Auto Racing Teams (later Champ Car World Series) went unfulfilled, Wheldon spent most of 2002 not racing as a result of the economic impact on the United States following the September 11 attacks.
+He began his association with the rival Indy Racing League (IRL) by joining Panther Racing as its test driver in June 2002.
 (Note: The Indy Racing League was formed in 1994 as a separate low-cost American-based open-wheel car championship by Indianapolis Motor Speedway president Tony George, who resigned from the board of Championship Auto Racing Teams, in a move called the CART/IRL split.)
-He brought capital to the team and drove their second car for the final two races of the 2002 season.
+Wheldon brought money to the team and drove their second car for the final two races of the 2002 season.
 Wheldon qualified seventh in the No. 15 Dallara IR02 Chevrolet V8 and finished tenth in his first IRL race, the Delphi Indy 300 at Chicagoland Speedway.
-He came fifteenth in the season-closing Chevy 500 at Texas Motor Speedway to finish his two-race campaign 36th in the points standings with 35 accrued.
+He came 15th in the season-closing Chevy 500 at Texas Motor Speedway to finish his two-race campaign 36th in the points standings with 35 accrued.
 When funding for a second Panther Racing car fell through, Andretti Green Racing (AGR) co-owner Kim Green contacted Wheldon in October and asked him to test its IRL car and develop its Honda engine at Homestead–Miami Speedway the following month.
 Wheldon was signed to be the team's test driver in November as they sought sponsorship to enable his participation in the 2003 season.